AllianceSCC/AllianceSCC.github.io/for_scientists.md

 * Formatting --- Got a finished product that reads just how you want but doesn't look how they want it to?
 Use our formatting services to put your words in their specified format

+#### Data analysis & visualization:

+* Reproducible data analyisis --- Need help analyizing that data and/or making the right graphics?
+Let us help by creating an easy to use and repeatable method of cleaning and visualizing your data.

 ## [Schedule your FREE 15 min Consultation](https://calendly.com/alliance_scc/free-consult)

 ### Support for: Presentations